getodk/docs/odk1-src/form-functions.rst

   to identify the current iteration index within a repeat group.

+  .. container:: details

     .. include:: incl/form-examples/parallel-repeat-groups.rst

 .. function:: once(expression)

   Returns the value :arg:`expression` if the question's value is empty.
   Otherwise, returns the current value of the question.

   This can be used to ensure that a random number is only generated once, or to store the first value entered for a question in a way that is retrievable even of the response is changed later.

 .. _response-access-functions: